deepakr-28/simply-jekyll/_posts/2021-06-01-reddit-strategy.md

 ### Validate Your Idea and Collect Email.

 I still wasn't convinced that the users would come if I built it.
 Yes, I got validation for the problem statement and got a couple of emails but not enough for me to be satisfied.
 Would they pay if there was an option?
 Can I acquire users at scale?
-I wanted to run a couple of experiments to see if it'd work.
+I wanted to run couple of experiments to see if it'd work.

 First, I asked my friend who was an established data scientist to note down the resources he used to self-learn data science.
 Then I visualised this using Figma, which I had to learn and released it with integration to substack to collect emails.
 I released this PDF in a subreddit, made a medium post and it got some much-needed traction.